Healthy Sooner FAQs

 Limited access to training and knowledge for physicians is one obstacle.
 Additionally, significant socioeconomic differences in access to minimal invasive techniques persist.
 For example, in the case of laparoscopic colectomy urban hospital location and private insurance were significant hospital characteristics predicting the use of laparoscopy overall.
 Age above 80 years significantly decreases the utilization of laparoscopy and African American race, Medicaid insurance status and self-pay are significant socioeconomic characteristics negatively influencing the use of the minimal invasive technique.

 What is SAGES doing to address these disparities?

 SAGES is committed to empowering patients and referring physicians with the data, knowledge and training on minimally invasive techniques available.
-Just last year SAGES launched its “Healthy Sooner” initiative in order to raise awareness among patients about the benefits of MIS and to promote the adoption of MIS techniques among health care providers.
+In 2015 SAGES launched its “Healthy Sooner” initiative in order to raise awareness among patients about the benefits of MIS and to promote the adoption of MIS techniques among health care providers.

 For more information:

 SAGES partners with other organizations from time to time to produce or expand upon our patient offerings: